Overview of the eligibility requirements

 Eligibility for live music venues

-To become a Live Music Venue, you must hold a specific licence type, and host live music performances.
+To become a live music venue, you must hold a specified liquor licence type, and host live music performances.

 A live music venue must hold one of the following liquor licences: